An update for those who have been nominated to deliver non-invasive prenatal testing training within their organisation.

 NHS Fetal Anomaly Screening Programme

-We use key performance indicator (KPI) data to measure how the NHS screening programmes are performing.
+Public Health England has published new data measuring how the 11 NHS screening programmes are performing.

 PHE Screening helpdesk advisor Katy Parker describes her factfinding visit to an antenatal screening laboratory in Bolton.

 NHS England has published the 2018 to 2019 service specifications - important reading for those involved in the commissioning and provision of screening services in England.